Brown Sugar Mashed Sweet Potatoes is one of the easiest side dish. Creamy and little sweet! Good with hearty meat like steak and braised beef.

 - Meanwhile, heat the milk in the microwave for 45 seconds or until warm.

 - Add the butter and 1/3 cup warm milk into the mashed sweet potatoes, stir together.
 If needed, add more warm milk to reach a consistency that you prefer.
-Stir in brown sugar.
+Stir in 2 tablespoons (not all) brown sugar.
 Taste and adjust with more sugar if needed.
 Serve immediately.

 - Any brown sugar will do.